TexasInstruments/edgeai-tidl-tools/docs/tidl_fsg_quantization.md

 - Note : The compilation time for running automated mixed precision is high, so recommended to use utilities like <a href="https://www.gnu.org/software/screen/manual/screen.html">screen</a> to run compilation without interruption

 ### A.5 Future/Planned Improvements
-- The following options are not supported in current release but are planned for future TIDL releases:
+- The following options are not supported in current release but are planned for future TIDL releases (For AM62A, AM68A & AM69A):
-  - Pre-quantized models with ONNX runtime
+  - Support for asymmetric & non power of 2 scales
+  - Support for efficient per channel

 ## B. Guidelines For Training To Get Best Accuracy With Quantization {#did_tidl_quantization_2}